1735 Vine St. Los Angeles, CA 90028 | map |

 A crowd lined up north of the theatre in 1964 to attend "Hollywood Palace."
 Thanks to the Los Angeles Relics Facebook page for sharing this photo from the ABC Archives.

 A 1964 signage detail.
-Thanks to Ken McIntyre for locating the photo for a post on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for locating the photo for a post for the Photos of Los Angeles private Facebook group.

 A 1965 photo from the ABC Photo Archives.
 Thanks to the Los Angeles Relics Facebook page for locating it for a post.

 A 1966 photo from the UCLA / L.A.
-Times Photograph Collection posted on Vintage Los Angeles by Doug Boethin.
+Times Photograph Collection located by Doeg Boethin for a post on the Vintage Los Angeles Facebook page.
 It's Santa Claus and the Fountain of Youth on a float for the Hollywood Christmas Parade.

 Thanks to Richard Wojcik for this 1967 look north on Vine posted on the Facebook page Vintage Los Angeles.
 Note the billboard about the 83 cent lunch at the Ontra Cafeteria.